8 Dynamic Warm Up Exercises To Prepare You For Your Next Workout

 #2: Push-Up Walkouts

-Beginners can start with just the hand walk out, while advanced athletes can include a push-up in this dynamic warm up exercise to further activate the muscles of the chest, shoulders, upper back, and arms before upper body workouts.
+Beginners can start with just the hand walkout, while advanced athletes can include the full range of motion push-up to further activate the chest, shoulders, upper back, and arms muscles before upper-body workouts.

-Here are the steps for this dynamic exercise for warm ups:
+Here are the steps for this dynamic exercise for warm-ups:

 1. Stand upright with good posture.